 She participated in the 2012 Pac Cup on Buzz Off, with several other club members.
 She also owns and races a Johnson 18, Quackers, and participates in as many club events as possible.

 I started sailing in college after meeting my 1st husband on a sunset sail.
 We cruised the Calif coast around Cabos San Lucas into the Sea of Cortez.
 Upon arriving in Hilo in 1980 we received such a warm welcome decided return a few years later and stayed for a couple of years.

 After another stint on the mainland I returned again in 1997 and stayed.
 I met husband #2, Daniel Starsong at the Kona Sailing Club.
-15 years ago I founded the Big Island Sailing Foundation and have been striving to facilitate youth and women’s sailing.
+20 years ago I founded the Big Island Sailing Foundation and have been striving to facilitate youth and women’s sailing.
 In 2021, I helped the club convert to 501(c)3 status.

 Originally from Indiana.
 New to sailing and want to learn all that I can.